The Richard Snyder Memorial Publication Prize

 This poetry book series honors the memory of Richard Snyder (1925-1986), poet, fiction writer, playwright, and long-time professor of English at Ashland University.
 He served for fifteen years as English department chair, and in 1969 co-founded and served as co-editor of the Ashland Poetry Press.
 He was also co-founder of the creative writing major at Ashland University, one of the first at the undergraduate level in the country.
 In selecting manuscripts for this series, Ashland Poetry Press editors keep in mind Snyder's tenacious dedication to craftsmanship and thematic integrity.

-Submissions to the Snyder Prize are screened by Deborah Fleming, Editor.
+Submissions to the Snyder Prize are screened by Deborah Fleming, Series Editor.

 The Winner of the Snyder Prize Receives:

 - publication of winning manuscript in a paperback edition

 - 50 copies of the published book (in lieu of royalties)